If you want to improve your learning and retentive capacity, good study habits are key, and they’re not difficult to pick up.

 Several studies have found out that you learn better when you teach others a concept you have studied.

 You cannot teach what you don’t know.
-Teaching other people positions you to learn as you have no option but to express the information in your words.
-This is because you reinforce the information as you repeat while teaching others.
+Teaching other people positions you to learn as you have no option but to regularly recall learned information.
+This reinforces the information as you repeat while teaching others.

-At some points, your students will ask questions which you will need to analyze before providing answers.
-Teaching enables you to gain a better understanding of the topic.
+At some point, your “students” will ask questions, which you will need to analyze before providing answers.
+In this way, teaching enables you to gain a better understanding of the topic.

 7. Evaluate Yourself

 Evaluation is essential to determine if you understand what you are studying.
-It will enable you to gauge which aspect you need to dwell on.
+It will enable you to gauge which aspect you need to work more on.

 Evaluating yourself enables you to gain an in-depth knowledge of the subject matter.
 You can leverage online tests or quiz.

 Most books have evaluation sections or questions to answer.
-These are designed to test your knowledge.
-The evaluation also helps you in managing your time during the study.
+These are designed to test your knowledge and manage your study time.

 8. Link Your Previous Knowledge to What You Are Learning